nataliebock/nataliebock/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-## I'm a senior at the University of Notre Dame 🎓
-- Majoring in political science and minoring in Chinese and data science.
-- I am currently taking a data science course where we are learning how to use Github to showcase our projects and assignments.

 ## Research Interests
 - I am particularly interested in using quantitiative methods and data analysis to evaluate American politics.